 Types of Dysgraphia, Causes, and Treatments

-Dysgraphia is a neurological disorder that hinders the ability to write.
+Dysgraphia is a neurological disorder that hinders a person’s ability to write.
 This encompasses the general mechanics of written transcription, i.e. handwriting, typing, and spelling.

 According to estimates, 5-20% of young students have some type of writing deficit, but the precise prevalence of dysgraphia is a mystery.
 Most children have difficulty writing, as it’s a skill that requires learning and practice.